JetBrains/intellij-sdk-docs/topics/reference_guide/localization/internationalization.md

 A standard location of message files in JAR is <path>/messages/\*.properties</path>.
 In [Gradle-based plugin](developing_plugins.md#gradle-plugin) project sources, message files are located in <path>\$MODULE_ROOT\$/src/main/resources/messages/\*.properties</path>.

-> A standard convention for naming message bundle properties file is <path>*Bundle.properties</path>.
+> A standard convention for naming a message bundle properties file is <path>*Bundle.properties</path>.
 >
 > If a plugin project is multi-module, and it combines resources into a single JAR, make sure that all bundle files have unique names or paths.
 > Otherwise, only the last packed bundle file will exist in the distribution package.